 Tips to keep your dog warm on winter walks

-Some dog breeds, such as a Husky, Malamute, or Newfoundland dog, may be pretty comfortable in colder temperatures, but this isn’t the case for all dogs.
-There are many breeds that aren’t as prepared for cold weather.
+While some dog breeds can tolerate lower temperatures, there are many breeds that aren’t as prepared for cold weather.
 Cold tolerance also varies between individual dogs, regardless of breed.
-Health conditions and the age of the dog – young and elderly animals are more susceptible to the cold – can also impact how well they handle colder temperatures.
+Health conditions and age can also have an impact on how well they handle colder temperatures.
+Young and elderly animals are more susceptible to the cold.

-Needless to say, it’s important to take extra precautions in the cold.
-Some signs to watch for that indicate your dog is cold include holding their paws up, walking with their shoulders hunched, or shivering.
-If your dog is showing any of these signs, they need to be provided with a warm place to escape the cold.
+It’s important to take extra precautions in the cold.
+Some signs to watch for include holding their paws up, walking with their shoulders hunched, or shivering.
+If your dog is showing any of these signs, they should be provided with a warm place to escape the cold.
 Some dogs can also benefit from wearing winter gear when they go outside.

 Dog coats and boots – does your pet need them?

-Dogs with short hair, such as Boston Terriers or Chihuahuas, are examples of dogs that may need to bundle up during the winter months.
+Dogs with short hair may need to bundle up during the winter months.
 Slender dogs are also more susceptible to frigid temperatures due to their lack of body fat or muscle mass.

-The cold winter weather can make our furry friends susceptible to dry skin and cracked footpads.
+The cold winter weather can make our furry friends prone to dry skin and cracked footpads.
 It can be helpful to have a humidifier going in your home.
-Check out our do-it-yourself pet safe paw balm to make at home here.
+Check out our DIY paw balm for pets.

-For more information and support tackling dry skin, read this blog.
+For more information and support tackling dry skin, read our 4 tips for your furry friend’s itchy skin this winter.

-Another key piece of winter gear for your dog is boots.
-Boots aren’t just for small dogs or dogs with short hair.
+Boots are another key piece of winter gear for your dog.
+They aren’t just for small dogs or dogs with short hair.
 Even bigger, long-haired dogs can have painful ice balls form under their feet.
 It’s also important to remember that your furry friend may be exposed to salt and ice-melting chemicals, which they could ingest when they lick their paws.

 It’s important to buy the correct sized boots for your dog.
 You can do this by measuring the widest part of the dog’s foot and then measuring it against the size of the boots.
 When you put them on, make sure to avoid getting your dog’s hair or skin caught in the zipper.

-If boots are new to your dog, it is also important to make it a positive experience for them.
-It is important to introduce new things slowly, and with lots of positive reinforcement.
-Starting by rubbing your dog’s foot with the boot, and getting them used to the scent, from there you can begin introducing your furry friend to wearing the boots for short periods inside, with lots of treats.
+If boots are new to your dog, you should make it a positive experience for them.
+Introduce new things slowly, and with lots of positive reinforcement.
+Start by rubbing your dog’s foot with the boot and getting them used to the scent.
+From there you can begin introducing your furry friend to wearing boots for short periods inside, with lots of treats.

 Here are a few more quick tips to keep your pooch safe this winter:

-- Keep your dog on a leash during walks, especially in winter.
+• Keep your dog on a leash during walks, especially in winter.
 With reduced visibility, and potentially unsafe bodies of water, keeping your dog on leash keeps them safe and prevents them being lost in the event of poor weather conditions.
-As well, icy roads mean cars cannot stop as fast if a dog runs into the street.
+Icy roads also mean cars cannot stop as fast if a dog runs into the street.

 Testimonial